Advanced Productivity Technique: Dynamic Checklist

 Recently, the blog featured two rare types of checklists: defensive checklists and negative checklists.
 One might think, “Isn’t it enough?”
 After all, most discussions elsewhere don’t go beyond action checklists (READ-DO) and inspection checklists (DO-CONFIRM).
 By the way, there is a dedicated article about these two on the “So List” blog.
 Additionally, there’s a post on how to create a checklist.
 If you’re even curious about what a checklist is, you’ll find a related article here.

 To the satisfaction of this blog’s author, the aforementioned checklists do not fit all possible variant.
-Some unique personal or business processes require something more flexible than a conventional checklist, but more structured than no plan at all.
+Some unique personal or business processes require something more flexible than a conventional checklist, but more structured than no document at all.
 While creating a plan from scratch each time is an option, it reduces productivity, as certain elements are repeated and waste unnecessary effort if approaches to them are reinvented.

 For tasks requiring control in some areas and flexibility in others, there’s a special type of checklist — the dynamic checklist.
+These checklists can be defined by user-specific criteria, allowing for tailored solutions.
+The steps in a dynamic checklist can vary depending on the specific needs of the user.

 Dynamic Checklist: My Old Friend

-Interestingly, I wrote about dynamic checklists three years before launching “So List”, even before writing about any other checklist types.
+It’s interesting to note that I wrote about dynamic checklists three years before launching “So List”, even before writing about any other checklist types.
 At the time, I referred to it not as a dynamic checklist but rather as a methodology for software development.
 The article, still available online, is titled “The Meticulous Approach to Coding”.

 Let’s define this checklist type: